OUR NEXT MEETING

 The magazine is published in March and September exclusively to members, and in addition a ‘Newsletter’ keeps members up to date with the latest news and events.

 Early editions of the ‘Journal’ contain a wide array of interesting topics and photographs.
 A helpful gazetteer is available to trace any articles which may be of interest.
-Members can view the complete journals from 1987 to date.
+Members can view the complete journals from 1987 to date by clicking here.